rxappdev/RememberWindowPositions/README.md

 ## <p id="override"></p>Per Application / Window override

 It is possible to configure individual application and windows by pressing the Ctrl+Meta+W key.
-(On mosy keyboards Windows key is the Meta key).
+(On most keyboards Windows key is the Meta key).

 ![](./assets/per_window_settings.png)<br>